WhoIsJack/DySTrack/docs/source/index.rst

 software that supports basic macros/automation is also possible, and support for other systems may be added in the future.

-The **source code** for DySTrack is `on GitHub`_, where you may also contribute to DySTrack's continued development and maintenance.
-Please raise a GitHub Issue  if you encounter a problem with DySTrack or would like to suggest a feature. *Note that the authors cannot guarantee support.*
+The **source code** for DySTrack is `on GitHub`_, where you may also `contribute`_ to DySTrack's continued development and maintenance.
+Please raise a GitHub Issue if you encounter a problem with DySTrack or would like to suggest a new feature. *Note that the authors cannot guarantee support.*

 .. admonition:: **Citing DySTrack**